mrbajaj/Scrape-Gfg-DS-Algo/README.md

-* Useful to feth all important Data Structures and Algorithm problems list (topic wise) list from Geeks for geeks.
+* Useful to fetch important topic wise Data Structures and Algorithm problems list from Geeks for geeks.